elbart0washere/eks_automation/README.md

 # EKS automation tools

-Tool that allows to migrate eks from version 1.10 to 1.12
+Tool that allows to migrate eks disigned for migrate 1.10 to 1.12.

 # Requirements: